EvickaStudio/r2-explorer/README.md

 - Upload an object to R2
 - Delete an object from R2
 - Generate a download link for an R2 object (1 hour valid)
+- Show overall storage usage of your R2 account (When clicking on `Refresh`)
 - Colorful GUI (100% not intented)

 ## Installation